newatoms/beta/_private/pitches/stby.md

 ### Method

 We create a very simple but comprehensive explanatory of what service design is.
-We show what impact service design has had on every day objects.
-For example: from a basic wooden tool to a stabilizing spoon for parkinson patients.
+We show what impact service design can have on every day objects, using basic wooden tool to a stabilizing spoon for parkinson patients as an example.

 ### Outcome

 * Create new audience
 * Improve perception of the organisation
+* Improve relationship with existing audience

-## Pitch 3: Past clients revisited
+## #3 Past clients revisited

 ### Goal